 Tenants’ Rights Workshop

-TRW has the goal of connecting clients with high quality legal advice while teaching law students how to interview clients, how to spot legal issues in a real-world setting, and how to efficiently serve both attorney supervisors and your clients.
+TRW has the goal of connecting clients with high quality legal advice while teaching law students how to interview clients, how to spot legal issues in a real-world setting, and how to efficiently serve both attorney supervisors and clients.
 This SLP works on housing issues, but these skills are applicable in many client-facing situations.
-We know that asking for three hours a week for the full academic year is a commitment, and we look to make this experience as valuable for students as possible.
+We know that asking for three hours a week for the full academic year is a commitment, and we hope to make this experience as valuable for students as possible.
 If there is a week that you anticipate having to miss, we just ask that you provide co-leads with adequate notice.

 Supervision: Students in the Tenants’ Rights Workshop provide legal services under the supervision of attorneys at the East Bay Community Law Center.

-Time Commitment: Three hours per week is the expected time commitment.
+Time Commitment: Three hours per week every Friday from 1:30pm–4:30pm.

 For more information, please contact the student leaders at trw@law.berkeley.edu.